Joseph-Ndungi/josee-writes/_posts/2025-11-28-wrong-places.md

 **"A Love Letter to the Inanimate Objects More Reliable Than My Love Life"**

-Sometimes I still reach for you in the quiet, forgetting that you're just my phone charger and you can't actually hug me back.
+Sometimes I still reach for you in the quiet, forgetting that you're just my phone and you can't actually hug me back.

 But honestly?
 You've been more consistent than most people in my life, so let's call it even.